Timeline - Uprising against Libya's Muammar Gaddafi

 Aug 23 - Saif al Islam, waving in triumph and taunting his father's enemies, surfaces in Tripoli overnight to prove he remains a free man, not a captive as rebels had claimed.

--- The rebels overrun Gaddafi's fortified Bab al-Aziziya compound in Tripoli trashing the symbols of his rule.
+-- Insurgents later pour into Gaddafi's compound in Tripoli and have been seen firing in the air in celebration, Reuters reporters on the scene say.
+Pro-Gaddafi forces initially resist but the fighting subsequently ends.

--- Russian chess federation chief Kirsan Ilyumzhinov says Gaddafi told him by phone he is still in Tripoli, alive and well.
+-- Russian chess federation chief Kirsan Ilyumzhinov says Gaddafi has told him by telephone that he is still in Tripoli, alive and well.

-Aug 24 - Gaddafi issues a rambling but defiant audio message overnight vowing to fight on to death or victory.

--- The rebel council says it is offering an amnesty to any of Gaddafi's entourage who kill or capture him.
-Council chairman Mustafa Abdel Jalil says also that a local businessman offered two million dinars ($1.3 million) to anyone who caught him.